-The university administration and ICA share the responsibility for compliance with all regulations related to intercollegiate athletics, including those imposed by the institution itself, the Arizona Board of Regents, the Pacific 12 Conference, and the National Collegiate Athletics Association (NCAA).
+The university administration and SDA share the responsibility for compliance with all regulations related to intercollegiate athletics, including those imposed by the institution itself, the Arizona Board of Regents, the Pacific 12 Conference, and the National Collegiate Athletics Association (NCAA).

 Each coach and other staff members involved in recruiting are expected to understand and support the university’s philosophy of intercollegiate athletics.
 The university’s commitment to the academic, as well as the athletic, success of its student-athletes shall be clearly communicated to all recruited student-athletes by the coaching staff prior to the offer of athletically-related financial aid.
-All members of the ICA staff who are involved in recruiting are expected to have full knowledge of institutional, Pacific 12 Conference, and NCAA rules governing recruiting.
+All members of the SDA staff who are involved in recruiting are expected to have full knowledge of institutional, Pacific 12 Conference, and NCAA rules governing recruiting.

 The vice president of athletics annually will provide notification to all individuals and groups outside the university who contribute to the intercollegiate athletics program of the constraints imposed on recruiting and other athletically related activities by such external individuals or groups.
 Those who do not fully comply with these regulations shall be disassociated from the intercollegiate athletics program at Arizona State University.

 Admissions standards for student-athletes shall be the same as those applied to other students.
 Admissions decisions are made by Admissions Services and may be appealed only through procedures available to all students.